Normally within five working days, except in instances where additional information is required to complete the application process.

 No person, while acting as a bingo caller or while employed as a checker in a bingo game shall play in that bingo game.
 As for those who sell cards, work the canteen or other off-duty workers, it is up to the individual bingo operator to decide if these workers play or not.
 A house rule should be posted to inform the public of its policy respecting this matter.

-Yes, if the bingo has written and received permission from the Alcohol & Gaming Division.
+Yes, if the bingo has written and received permission from the Alcohol, Gaming, Fuel and Tobacco Division.
 Otherwise, bingo prizes cannot be lowered.

 There is no limit providing the total value of prizes accumulated does not exceed $15,000.00 per day.